ZalozbaDev/docker_vosk/common/cmdline/testdata/README.md

 Check processing time (resp. whether limiting processing time to a sane value works).
 The file length is < 2 seconds, so processing it should not take longer than that when usign GPU.

+## 200X

+These files generated recognition loops with whisper.cpp.

+## 2010

+Whisper had issues detecting words at the beginning(?).